Dorr Rebellion: Acote's Hill

 Not informed of this decision, Colonel Brown and his detachment arrived at Acote's Hill on June 28, only to find it abandoned, save for several cannons and a Providence merchant who informed a team that went ahead that the Dorrites had already dispersed.
 That team then stormed the hill, found nothing, declared victory, and arrested the man.
 Frustrated by their anticlimactic arrival, the troops began arresting civilians indiscriminately, detaining 100 to 200 mostly innocent people, labelling them prisoners to save face.
 The troops then occupied Sprague's tavern, where a scuffle broke out, resulting in one guest being shot by a soldier.
 The tavern was then looted for food and cigars.
 That same day, Law and Order men in Cumberland stabbed a woman in the hand, while in Pawtucket, at the border, Kentish Guards fired at civilians on the Massachusetts side, killing one.

-As Brown's men marched their "prisoners of war" back to Providence, two brothers in the units got into an argument, leading to one killing the other.
-Some members of the unit even proposed executing the prisoners before they were put into prison; some remained there through July.
+As Brown's men marched their "prisoners of war" back to Providence, two brothers in Brown's force got into an argument, leading to one killing the other.
+Some members of the force even proposed executing the prisoners before they were put into prison; some remained there through July.